Reality Winner: Release from prison

 On June 2, 2021, Winner was transferred from prison to a transitional facility, the San Antonio, Texas, Residential Reentry Management center.
 According to Alison Grinter Allen, Winner's lawyer, she left prison early as a result of "good behavior" while inside, and not because of compassionate release.
-Betsy Reed, the editor-in-chief of The Intercept, commented, "Selective and politically motivated prosecutions of leakers and whistleblowers under the Espionage Act – which dramatically escalated under Barack Obama, opening the door for the Trump justice department's abuses – are an attack on the First Amendment that will one day be judged harshly by history."

-Personal life

-Winner speaks the Iranian languages Farsi, Dari and Pashto.

 In popular culture

 In 2019, Tina Satter staged the play Is This a Room, based on the transcript of Winner's interview by the FBI.
 Is This A Room was given its Dutch premiere at the 2019 Noorderzon Festival in Groningen in the Netherlands, and was further presented in New York City at the Vineyard Theatre later that year.
-Is This A Room ran on Broadway at the Lyceum Theater, opening on October 10, 2021 and closing November 27.
+Is This A Room ran on Broadway at the Lyceum Theater, opening on October 10, 2021, and closing November 27.
 Winner was not involved with the production during its initial Off-Broadway run and was unable to see the Broadway production due to still being under house arrest, but spoke with the creative team extensively following her release from prison and video-called into the opening night performance's curtain call.
-A film adaptation of Is This A Room was announced to be in development in June 2022, with Sydney Sweeney attached to play Reality Winner alongside Josh Hamilton and Marchánt Davis.
-Tina Satter and James Paul Dallas adapted the script, with Satter directing in her feature debut.
-The film, Reality, will premiere at the Berlin International Film Festival in 2023.

-In October 2022, it was announced that Susanna Fogel will direct a biographical black comedy film about Winner's life titled Winner, based on a screenplay by Kerry Howley, with Emilia Jones to portray Winner.

-An excerpt from Is this A Room was aired in the March 13, 2020 episode of This American Life.

-A documentary film United States vs. Reality Winner directed by Sonia Kennebeck, premiered at South by Southwest in March 2021.
+On March 29, 2019, American rock band Son Volt released their ninth studio album Union, which contains the track "Reality Winner," whose lyrics directly allude to Winner's plight.
+An excerpt from Is This a Room was aired in the March 13, 2020, episode of This American Life.
+A documentary film, Reality Winner, directed by Sonia Kennebeck, premiered at South by Southwest festival in March 2021.
 Her story was featured in the April 21, 2021, episode of the TBS series Full Frontal with Samantha Bee.
 It was also featured in the December 5, 2021, episode of the CBS series 60 Minutes.
+On May 29, 2023, HBO released Reality, a film adaptation of Is This a Room, starring Sydney Sweeney as Winner alongside Josh Hamilton and Marchánt Davis.
+Tina Satter and James Paul Dallas adapted the script, with Satter directing in her feature debut.
+The film premiered at the Berlin International Film Festival in February 2023.

+In 2024, Susanna Fogel directed a biographical black comedy film about Winner's life titled Winner, based on a screenplay by Kerry Howley, with Emilia Jones portraying Winner.